Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 4. Navigate to where you cloned the GitHub repository and go to **Settings** > **Secrets and variables** > **Actions** > **New repository secret**.
 5. Create a new secret called `AZURE_CREDENTIALS` with the JSON information in step 3 (in JSON format).

-#### Modify/Parametrize the github Action
+#### Modify/Parametrize the gitHub Action
 The [LZA Deployment Github Action](../../../.github/workflows/lza-deployment.yml) can be triggered manually, or automatically When a pull request is issued for the main branch.
 There are two importan environment variables
 - `LOCATION`: Default value is `northeurope`, but you may wish to change it to deploy in a region of your choice
 - `ENABLE_TEARDOWN`: Default value is `true`, which means that the deployment will be cleaned up at the end (after manual approval or after 120 minutes have expired).
 If you wish not to clean up automatically the resources you need to change that value to `false`.

 ### End-to-End Deployment with Sample Application

 With this method of deployment, you can leverage the step-by-step process, where possibly different teams (devops, network, operations etc) with different levels of access, are required to co-ordinate and deploy all of the required resources.
 Make any necessary adjustments to the variables and settings within that folder to match the needs of your deployment.
-Please read carrefully the documentation of each step before deploying it.
-All bicep templates parameters are documented in the bicep templates.
+Please read carefully the documentation of each step before deploying it.

 1. Preqs - Clone this repo, install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), install [Bicep tools](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)
 2. [Hub](modules/01-hub/README.md)